AI-comp/SamurAICoding2014/Rule.en.md

 ### Initial Setting

-There are 4 daimyo and 6 noncommittal lords.
+There are 4 daimyo and 6 lords.
 Each player controls one daimyo.
 The total military strength of each daimyo is initially 0.
+Each lord is neutral and their intimacy degree with each daimyo is 0.
-The military force of each of the noncommittal lord is set randomly among  3, 4, 5, or 6, and made open.
+The military force of each of the lord is set randomly among 3, 4, 5, or 6, and made open.

 ### Game Turns and Negotiations

 One game consists of 9 turns: alternatingly held 5 _daytime turns_ and 4 _nighttime turns_.
 The first turn is a daytime turn.

-On each turn, each of the daimyo chooses one or more noncommittal lords to have negotiation with.
+On each turn, each of the daimyo chooses one or more lords to have negotiation with.
 Five times of negotiation are made on daytime turns, and two times on nighttime turns.
 A daimyo can have negotiation with the same lord for more than once on a single turn.
-The intimacy degree of a lord with a daimyo is the sum of the number of times the daimyo had negotiation with the lord on daytime turns and twice the number of times of such negotiation on nighttime turns.
+In daytime turns, the intimacy degree of a lord with a daimyo is increased by the number of times the daimyo had negotiation with the lord.
+In nighttime turns, it is increased by twice the number of times the daimyo had negotiation with the lord.
+Intimacy degree is increased each time, and will never be decreased.

 After each of the daytime turns, all the information are made open: which daimyo had negotiation with which lord and how many times.
 After each of the nighttime turns, the number of times each of the lords had negotiation is made open, but which of the daimyo had negotiation is kept secret.